-GSM bugs are also known as mobile phone bugs and infinity bugs. based around mobile technology, these devices provide a discreet listening facility with an unlimited distance (network provider permitting).
+GSM bugs are also known as mobile phone bugs and infinity bugs. based around mobile technology, these listening devices offer a discreet listening facility with an unlimited distance (network provider permitting).

 Audio Surveillance Solutions